xquery/xquerydoc/README.md

 ```bash
 xquerydoc -x xquery dir -o output dir -f format
 ```

-Currently there are four supported formats;
+There are four supported formats;

-* html - outputs xquery documentation format
+* *html* - outputs xquery documentation format
-* xqdoc - outputs original xqdoc xml
+* *xqdoc* - outputs original xqdoc xml
-* markdown - outputs markdown format
+* *markdown* - outputs markdown format
-* raw - outputs direct from parser
+* *raw* - outputs direct from parser

-soon hope to support other formats (like xslfo, text, docbook, etc...).
+we soon hope to support other formats (like xslfo, text, docbook, etc...).

-##Invoking xquerydoc from XQuery
+### Invoking xquerydoc from XQuery

-As xquerydoc is itself written in pure XQuery v1.0  it can be invoked directly from your own XQuery applications employing the *xqdoc:parse()* function to extract xqDoc comments.
+As xquerydoc is itself written in pure XQuery v1.0 you may invoke it directly from xquery itself.
 You will find the xquerydoc modules under *src/xquery*.

-The following example illustrates how to do this.
+The following example illustrates how to do this, using saxon XQuery processor.

 ####XQuery v1.0 Example (Saxon)
 ```xquery